-That’s why it’s critical to have a human looking over your code — and any violations detected by the tool.
+That’s why it’s critical to have a human reviewing over your code — and any violations detected by the tool.

 For instance, you may have a rule that there can be no Divide By Zero (DBZ) issues.
 The tool may then flag a section of code with a DBZ issue.
 So, you take a closer look at it and realize that there isn’t actually an issue here.
 You just had a false positive.

 You might have coding rules that can’t be decided — they’re undecidable.
-And that means it can’t be enforced with 100 percent accuracy.
+And that means it can’t be enforced with 100% accuracy.